Resolving cleanup issues

 .

-To mitigate this issue, you can manually remove synthetic Kubernetes services in the target namespaces by running the following command:
+To mitigate this issue, you can manually remove synthetic Kubernetes services in all namespaces by running the following command:

 Clean up network endpoint groups annotations